andreasabel/inCode/entry/introducing-the-backprop-library.md

 [DataHaskell gitter](https://gitter.im/dataHaskell/Lobby) (where I hang out as *@mstksg*).

-Until next time, happy Haskelling!
+Please let me know if you end up doing anything interesting with the library --- I'd love to hear about it!
+And, until next time, happy Haskelling!